-You will find all kinds of mattress thicknesses out there.
+You’ll find all kinds of mattress thicknesses out there.
 I’ve had everything from an eight inch to a 13 inch mattress, and it can be easy to overlook this feature until it’s too late.
 If you weigh less than 200 pounds, you can typically get by with a 10 inch mattress.
-However, if you exceed this weight, I would strongly recommend that you limit your options to those 12 inches and more.
+However, if you exceed this weight, I’d strongly recommend that you limit your options to those 12 inches and more.
 As someone who carries a lot of weight, it’s important that you’re able to take advantage of the deep compression support you can only get with a thicker product.

 The more you weigh, the more you’re going to sink into the mattress.
-When it’s too soft, you may find that you sink more than you need to remain comfortable, which leads me to another important consideration.
+When it’s too soft, you may find that you sink more than you need to remain comfortable, which leads to another important consideration.

 — Temperature Regulation

 The deeper you sink into a mattress, the more it’s going to retain your body heat.
 Ideally, you want your body temperature to reduce just slightly in order to enter into the deeper stages of sleep.
-If you’ve ever woken up sweating, you know what a significant impact it makes when you have a mattress that’s not designed to keep you cool with consideration to your weight.
+If you’ve ever woken up sweating, you know what a significant impact it makes when you have a mattress that’s not designed to keep you cool while considering your weight.
 Aside from looking for a higher firmness rating, there are a few other things to consider as you shop for a cool mattress:

 - Foam mattresses tend to sleep hotter than innersprings and hybrids

 - Traditional memory foam is known to trap air and sleep hot